Avocado season in Hawaii and why they are the best here on the islands

 Grow your own avocado trees in Hawaii

 Growing avocados in Hawaii is relatively easy for the back-yard gardener to grow an avocado tree in Hawaii.
 It is a relatively carefree tree to grow and maintain, keeping it trimmed to keep it from growing too large is challenging but necessary for you to be able to harvest the fruit.
 Also growing from seed doesn’t always give you the same fruit that you purchased so actually getting a grafted avocado is the best answer to growing successful avocadoes at home.
-With so many different varieties to choose from, it’s a challenge to decide what to pick best for growing in your back yard but check this site to choose the best type of avocado that you can grow in your area.
+With so many different varieties to choose from, it’s a challenge to decide what avocado variety to pick best for growing in your back yard but check this site to choose the best type of avocado variety that can grow well in your area.